akramBNA/Contractor-app-dashboard/README.md

 The dashboard will provide tools to manage contractors, monitor activity, and interact with backend services.

 ### ⚠️ This application is still in development.

+### ⚠️ THIS PROJECT IS PRIVATE PROPERTY.
+PLEASE DO NOT REUSE OR REDISTRIBUTE ANY PART OF THIS CODE.